 Bates is also a member of several student film organizations.
 She serves as the outreach chair for Northwestern University Women Filmmakers Alliance and does public relations for Studio 22 Productions.
 With Spring Quarter moved online, she’s helping Studio 22 create its first virtual premiere.
 Like many film students, Bates also dabbles in NSTV, the Blackout and the Deep End.

 Currently, Bates is back home in Orlando, Florida, where she has been working on a screenplay loosely based on her life.
 “It’s not going well,” she said.
 “I keep trying and then I get distracted and go make food.”

-Bates has also been doing photoshoots with her mother, father, little sister and herself.
-She shot several self-portraits in her mother’s prom dress, and did an underwater photoshoot with her little sister.
+Bates has also been doing photoshoots with her mother, father, older sister and herself.
+She shot several self-portraits in her mother’s prom dress, and did an underwater photoshoot with her big sister.